What is the Impact Of Obamacare On Your Personal Injury Case?

 How Does Obamacare Impact Your Personal Injury Case?

-The effect of the Obamacare on personal injury settlements will depend on the form of the Collateral Source Rule in effect any given state.
+The effect of Obamacare on personal injury settlements will depend on the form of the Collateral Source Rule in effect in any given state.
 The Collateral Source Rule prohibits the introduction of evidence regarding collateral payments received by the claimant in his suit for damages.
 Obamacare provides coverage for acute care, rather than chronic care.
 Therefore, home and community-based services, such as attendant care, home care, assisted living facilities, and nursing homes, would not be covered.
 It is likely that personal injury settlements will include a component for future medical care.

 Call and speak with an attorney today to find out more about how this might impact your personal injury case.